Clotilde Cerdà

 Drawing of Esmeralda Cervantes by Paciano Ross from the magazine La Ilustración de la Mujer, 1 November 1883.

-Clotilde Cerdà Bosch (28 February 1861 – 12 April 1926) was a Spanish harpist.
+Clotilde Cerdà Bosch (28 February 1861 – 12 April 1926) was a Catalan harpist from Spain.
 She made her solo debut at the Vienna World's Fair when she was eleven, directed by Johann Strauss II.
 Her performance was praised by Isabel II and Victor Hugo who together coined her stage name, Esmeralda Cervantes.
 She played in Europe and toured the Americas as a harpist while still a teenager.
 At a young age, Cerdà embraced abolitionism and took a stance against capital punishment.
 In Barcelona, she established a short-lived women's educational institution with Dolors Aleu i Riera.
 She continued to tour as a musician, taught the harp, and established music conservatories.
 She later worked as a journalist.

 Early life

 Clotilde Cerdà was born on 28 February 1861 in Barcelona.
-She was born into the family of engineer Ildefonso Cerdá, who designed the 19th-century "extension" of Barcelona called the Eixample, and painter Clotilde Bosch.
+She was born into the family of engineer Ildefons Cerdà, who designed the 19th-century "extension" of Barcelona called the Eixample, and painter Clotilde Bosch.
 After their marriage broke down, allegedly because Clotilde was born from an extramarital affair, she moved with her mother to Madrid when she was three years old.
 After spending a few years in Madrid, she traveled to Rome and later to Paris with her mother.
 She studied painting in Rome with Marià Fortuny, but then turned to music.